 There are numerous naturally occurring minerals that have a positive effect on your body.
 Calcium keeps your bones strong, iron delivers oxygen to your blood cells and zinc helps your immune system function properly.
 Another mineral that protects your body is fluoride.
-Fluoride is found in soil and rocks, fluoride is often added to toothpaste to improve its benefit to the health of your teeth.
+Found in soil and rocks, fluoride is often added to toothpaste to improve its benefit to the health of your teeth.
 In recent decades, fluoride in toothpaste has played a big role in reducing cavities and improving people's overall health around the world.

 What Fluoride Does